Pentagon Renovation Program: Pentagon Library and Conference Center

 The Pentagon Library and Conference Center project, also known as PLC2, transformed the former Pentagon Athletic Center into the new home for the Army library, 16 conference rooms operated by the Department of Defense Concessions Committee, several offices under the Pentagon Force Protection Agency, and also a cafe for catering purposes.
 Design elements include a two-story grand hall entrance, terrazzo flooring, and large skylights to provide natural light.

-Due to the former Pentagon Athletic Center's being completely underground, in creating the new facility, PENREN had to completely demolish the original structure, leaving only the surrounding walls and roof intact.
+Because the former Pentagon Athletic Center was completely underground, in creating the new facility, PENREN had to completely demolish the original structure, leaving only the surrounding walls and roof intact.

 Pentagon Memorial

-The Pentagon Memorial is located on the southwest side of the Pentagon that was struck on September 11, 2001, and is designed so that the nation may remember and reflect on the events that occurred on that date.
+The Pentagon Memorial is located on the southwest side of the Pentagon that was struck on 11 September 2001, and is designed so that the nation may remember and reflect on the events that occurred on that date.
 The Memorial is free and open to the public seven days a week.
 Groups and individuals are welcome in the Memorial each day but guided tours are not offered; the Memorial is meant to be experienced on a more personal level.
 The Pentagon Memorial is located at 1 Rotary Road on the Pentagon Reservation in Arlington.
 Although most other such memorials are located either near the main entrance or the north side of Arlington National Cemetery, the Memorial is within walking distance of the new United States Air Force Memorial and share parking with it.

 Similar to other PENREN construction projects, the Memorial Project is also focusing on sustainability.
 The project's sustainable efforts include: site development through reclaimed land development and its proximity to mass transportation; and in high efficiency through low impact mechanical, electrical, and plumbing (fountain) systems.
 Additionally, the Memorial project teams are tracking erosion and sediment control, stormwater management, and light pollution reduction.
 The Leadership in Energy and Environmental Design (LEED) credits achieved from this project will contribute to the overall Pentagon Reservation certification.